agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 > you’re a writer, it’s the quality of your blog.
 If you’re a coder,
 > it’s your GitHub. -[80k hours CC](https://80000hours.org/career-guide/career-capital/)

-How good is this career path to help you grow or express your achievements ?
-This is very important to sell yourself to the next interviewer.
+'How good is this career path to help you grow or express your achievements ?'.
+Credentials are very important to sell yourself to the next interviewer.

 >how much money will you save in this job?
 Your runway is how long you
 >could comfortably live with no income.
 It depends on both your